-Chabot Reservoir covers 340 acres.
+Chabot Reservoir covers 320 acres.
 Water is stored in Chabot Reservoir for emergency purposes only.
 The reservoir is located in EBRPD's Anthony Chabot Park, and the reservoir and a portion of District watershed land surrounding the reservoir is leased to EBRPD.
-Management guidance presented in this plan that applies to Chabot Reservoir watershed lands will guide future coordination between the District and EBRPD and, where appropriate, should be are incorporated into future amendments to the Lake Chabot Recreation and Park Lease.
-The watershed lands owned by the District encompass approximately 3,920 acres, 51% of the entire basin (Figure 2-1).
+Management guidance presented in this plan that applies to Chabot Reservoir watershed lands is incorporated into the Lake Chabot Recreation and Park Lease.
+The watershed lands owned by the District encompass approximately 3,860 acres, 50% of the entire basin (Figure 2-1).
+Approximately 49% of the basin is managed as open space by EBRPD and about 2% is residential or rural.